 Ken Richardson served in the UK Immigration Service for some 30 years with experience at seaports, airports and entry clearance offices.
 As Assistant Director for Information technology he was project manager of the very successful Warnings Index project.
 During this period he represented the UK Immigration Service on various technical experts groups in the International Civil Aviation Organisation, International Standards Organisation and European Commission on passport and visa matters.
 Since leaving the Home Office he worked for major companies (Sema, Schlumbuger and Atos Consulting) as a senior service manager, providing IT services for the Metropolitan Police Service and the Vehicle and Operator Services Agency.
 More recently he was involved with biometrics and the specification of biometrics-based border management systems for use in the Middle East and Europe to provide entry control and reconciliation of arrivals and departures.
 Since joining Eurasylum, he has been involved in many studies and evaluations on immigration and asylum policy on behalf of DG Migration and Home Affairs of the European Commission.
 Contact: krichardson (at) eurasylum (dot) org

-Dr Joanne van Selm has over fifteen years of experience in policy and academic research on EU migration, asylum and refugee issues.
+Dr Joanne van Selm has over 25 years of experience in policy and academic research on EU migration, asylum and refugee issues.
 During almost five years at the Washington DC-based Migration Policy Institute (MPI), she worked closely with the Greek and Dutch Presidencies of the European Union (2003 and 2004).
 She also conducted studies for the European Commission, including a major feasibility study on resettlement and a study on the transfer of protection status.
 In 2005-2006, she was a member of the core team led by the Danish Institute for Human Rights, Eurasylum and MPI carrying out the Final Evaluation of the European Refugee Fund, on behalf of the European Commission.
 Dr. van Selm, who is the author of several books and articles, has lectured in Political Science at the University of Amsterdam and the Vrij Universiteit Amsterdam, and holds a PhD in International Relations from the University of Kent at Canterbury, UK.
 She is the co-editor of the Journal of Refugee Studies (Oxford University Press) and Senior Researcher at the Institute for Migration and Ethnic Studies at the University of Amsterdam.
 From 2003 to 2005 she was President of the International Association for the Study of Forced Migration.
 Contact: jvanselm (at) eurasylum (dot) org

 Giuseppe Magnani holds engineering and business degrees from the University of Bologna and the Solvay Business School of Brussels.
 Through previous positions with the European Commission and multinational technology companies, he developed considerable experience in the design and management of complex e-strategies, business and public sector IT policies and web-enabled information systems.
 Giuseppe Magnani is responsible for all of Eurasylum’s online services, including for the development of new interactive information systems tailored to the immigration and asylum policy sector.
 Contact: gmagnani (at) eurasylum (dot) org